Independent Producer Series

-- Make reservations in TOC facilities in consultation with IP for auditions, rehearsals, performances.
-Commonly used facilities include the Cary Arts Center main stage or rooms, The Cary Theatre, the Page-Walker A&HC, etc.
+- Reserve TOC facilities for auditions, rehearsals, and performances.
+Commonly used facilities include the Cary Arts Center (main stage and classrooms), The Cary Theatre, the Page-Walker A&HC, etc. The producer will be consulted on production schedule.

-- Complete the TOC ticketing form in consultation with IP, so tickets can be sold at town box offices and online through eTix.
+- Set up ticketing for the production.
+Tickets will be sold through the TOC box offices and online through eTix.
 Mobile box office is also provided before shows.

-- Conduct a post-production survey of all participants including the producers.
+- Survey of all participants after the production, including the producers.

-- Provide scripts, budget, and project plan to CPF for board consideration and approval.
+- Provide scripts, budget, and project plan to the CPF board for approval.

 - Compensate CPF for any direct expenses such as room rentals for their production (before the payment is due) or directly pay any amounts due to TOC or other vendors.

-- Provide preliminary marketing materials ASAP in advance.
+- Provide preliminary marketing materials (posters, fliers, and postcards) ASAP in advance.

 - Be responsible for additional advertising (not listed above).